 * What kind of pork can go in a slow cooker

 Monday morning in the Aldi meat aisle wondering if the rolled pork on special will go well in the slow cooker.
-Ethans doing his exams like a Trojan so cooking something special.
-Good foods his love language.
+Ethan’s doing his exams like a legend so cooking something special.
+Good food is his love language.

 Found this: HOW TO MAKE PORK ROAST IN AN INSTANT POT Long winded but easy ingredients – stock, balsamic vinegar, soy sauce, honey and garlic.
 In the end I used the jar of smoky barbeque marinade I had in the cupboard already – even easier.

 Eth was in raptures with the smell of it walking in from school and about an hour before it was ready I headed out to the garden.
-He came out in a fluster not long after concerned about my cavalier attitude towards the pork .
+He came out in a fluster concerned about my cavalier attitude towards the pork .
 Was I aware it might dry out, was I going to thicken the sauce?, were there buns to go with it?
-Assured him I didn’t need to babysit the pork, yes the sauce would be thickened and alas no buns but I’d cooked a truck load of roast potatoes.
+Assured him no need to babysit the pork, yes the sauce would be thickened and alas no buns but I’d cooked a truck load of roast potatoes.
 Would that suffice?
 He thought it would

 Turned out a treat